UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

         > install.packages("Seurat")
         ```

-        If you want to load this software in an RStudio session, you will first need to use the following ```dyn.load``` commands.
-When using the ```dyn.load```s in RStudio, you will need to be careful to run them in the order shown below, otherwise you may wind up with "Undefined symbol" errors.
-If you repeatedly run into library errors working in RStudio, you might consider converting your workflow to a batch script that you can submit through the command line.
-See the section Example R Scripts above for more information.
+        If you want to load this software in an RStudio session, you will need to create the file `~/.UAz_ood/rstudio.sh`.
+See the [Loading Modules in RStudio](#loading-modules-in-rstudio-material-alert-decagramnew) section above for more information.
-        ```
-        > dyn.load("/opt/ohpc/pub/apps/glpk/5.0/lib/libglpk.so.40")
-        > dyn.load("/opt/ohpc/pub/apps/gdal/3.3.2/lib/libgdal.so.29")
-        > dyn.load("/opt/ohpc/pub/apps/proj/7.2.1/lib/libproj.so.19")
-        > library(Seurat)
-        ```

     === "SeuratDisk"
         SeuratDisk is similar to Seurat with a few more dependencies.
 It also includes the line ```unset CPPFLAGS``` due to a [reported issue with the dependency hdf5r](https://github.com/hhoeflin/hdf5r/issues/132):